 Not all body fat is equal.
 There are 3 main types: brown, beige, and white (1).

-Both brown and beige fat is capable of thermogenesis, whereas white fat is not.
-In other words, brown and beige fat burn energy, while white fat stores energy.
+Both brown and beige fat are capable of thermogenesis, whereas white fat is not.
+In other words, brown and beige fat burns energy, while white fat stores energy.

 Body fat in humans consists mostly of white fat.
 It is this white fat that builds up in obesity.
 White fat can further be classified into subcutaneous, visceral, and ectopic fat, depending on its location in the body.